jlgarrett/Masters_Projects/Telescope.md

 Therefore, we need to package the telescope tightly for launch and then deploy it in space.

 The goal in this project is to determine how to control that deployment electronically.
 Students from the Mechanical Engineering department have already developed a mechanical prototype for the deployment.
 Your goal is to develop the strategy to extend the secondary mirror and focus the lens while controlling the 2-4 actuators.
-Optionally, you could look at more detail into the optical design as well.
+Optionally, you could look into the optical design as well.

 If you're interested, stop by my office and I can give you a copies of some reports on the deployable telescope (not yet publically available online).